motoz/pellmonMQTT/README.md

   -h, --help            show this help message and exit -H HOST, --host HOST  mqtt host to connect to.
-Defaults to localhost -u USER, --user USER  User id for connecting to MQTT server -p PASSWORD, --password PASSWORD  Password for connecting to MQTT server -p PORT, --port PORT  network port to connect to.
+Defaults to localhost -u USER, --user USER  User id for connecting to MQTT server -P PASSWORD, --password PASSWORD  Password for connecting to MQTT server -p PORT, --port PORT  network port to connect to.
 Defaults to 1883 -d {SESSION,SYSTEM}, --dbus {SESSION,SYSTEM}
                         which bus to use, SESSION is default</pre>